Hand & Wrist

 Outcomes for patients with “fragment-specific fixation” of wrist fractures are much better, with more stable fixation and fewer complications.

-CHI Health Orthopedic Surgeon, Dr. Daniel Firestone performs many fragment-specific fixation surgeries.
+CHI Health Orthopedic Surgeons perform many fragment-specific fixation surgeries.
 He shares his expertise by teaching this technique to other surgeons across the country.